 An arthroscopic rotator cuff repair is performed under general anesthesia as an outpatient procedure to minimize downtime and ensure patient safety.
-Dr. Goldberg uses a minimally invasive approach to repair the torn shoulder tendon.
+Dr. Goldberg uses a minimally invasive approach to repair any torn rotator cuff tendons.
 This allows patients to experience less pain than traditional open surgery to repair a rotator cuff tear and it does not require an overnight hospital stay.

-Recovery after surgery often depends on the size and severity of the tear and the patient’s overall health.
+Recovery after surgery often depends on the size and severity of the torn tendon and the patient’s overall health.
 Participation in physical therapy is important to help strengthen and restore the shoulder’s mobility and heal the rotator cuff tendon.
-Dr. Goldberg’s practice recommends a rehab protocol that encourages patients to perform specific exercises the first day after surgery and start physical therapy within a week of their operation.
-Implementing a rehab protocol, enables patients to return more quickly to their daily activities no longer suffering from rotator cuff tears.
+Dr. Goldberg’s practice instructs patients to perform specific exercises the first day after surgery and to start a physical therapy protocol within a week of their operation.
+Implementing a rehab protocol enables patients to return more quickly to their daily activities no longer suffering from rotator cuff tears.

 If you or a loved one has been experiencing shoulder pain, Dr. Goldberg can help assess and determine the best treatment options for you, including surgically repairing torn rotator cuff muscles or tendons.
-He has performed over 2000 shoulder arthroscopic procedures, making him one of the most experienced surgeons in the Southwest Florida area.
+He has performed over 2,000 shoulder arthroscopic procedures, making him one of the most experienced rotator cuff surgeons in Southwest Florida.
 Additionally, he trains surgeons across the country on how to perform arthroscopic rotator cuff repair, demonstrating his reputation and expertise in this area.
 Schedule an appointment today by calling our office or contacting us online!